pncit/cwmApi/README.md

 ## Changelog

+- 1.2.2
+    - Converted warning message to verbose message when initializing sessions so that fully automated systems do not have to handle output
 - 1.2.1
     - Added clean verbose and debug messaging
     - Added the 'endpointDisambiguationString' parameter to all request functions